kevquirk/simple.css-site/getting-started.md

 Here's an example of how you would download the Simple.css source and host it yourself in a project...

+## Adding Simple.css to your project

+Here's a simple quick start guide on how to add the CDN hosted version of Simple.css to your project.

 ### Step 1 - create a HTML file

-The first thing you're you're going to need is a HTML file so you have something to actually format with Simple.css.
+The first thing you're going to need is a HTML file so you have something to actually format with Simple.css.
 Fire up your favourite text editor (my favourite is [Atom](https://atom.io)) and paste this basic HTML into it:

 ```
 <!DOCTYPE html>